Thu Zar’s story

 Thu Zar is a graduate of our Mentoring Women in Business Programme, who started her mentoring year in November 2018.
 Here’s an overview of her experiences as a mentee, and what sort of impact the programme had on her and her business.

-Thu Zar, a businesswoman from Myanmar, is the founder and director of a business that provides education services for youths in Myanmar, such as IT and engineering training, a Japanese language course and overseas employment services.
+Thu Zar Win Thu, a businesswoman from Myanmar, is the founder and president of OHIO Myanmar International, a business that provides education services for youths in Myanmar, such as IT and engineering training, a Japanese language course and overseas employment services.
 As an engineer, she was inspired to launch a business that will train more youths for employment within her country and overseas.

 Thu Zar faced challenges as a leader because she was unable to manage her employees effectively, and was experiencing financial problems as well.
 She was not confident in herself to run and manage her business well.
 As a result, Thu Zar was encouraged by one of the Cherie Blair Foundation for Women’s local partners in Myanmar to apply for the Mentoring Women in Business Programme as a mentee.
 When she applied, Thu Zar did not comprehend yet that having a mentor would be such a change in direction for her!